 Upon her arrival, Mrs. DeLaune was given a classroom, worn out welding shop, small old greenhouse and a tract of land.
 It didn't take long for Mrs. DeLaune to develop a five year plan for St. Amant High Agriscience Department.
 That plan would include an updated welding shop and tools, new greenhouse, addition of an updated wood working shop, a small barn facility, and raised garden beds.
 St. Amant FFA has come a long way from its establishment as a chapter!

-Now, our Agriscience Department is finally getting its long-anticipated barn built.
-We are improving our facilities, including a chicken coop, enhanced greenhouses, new gardens, and much more.
-We now have three advisors: Mandy Delaune, Marcy Mahler, and Mr Samuel Duplantis.
+Now, our Agriscience Department is awaiting moving back into our old facilities.
+We now have 3 advisors; Mrs. Mandy Delaune, Mrs. Marcy Mahler, and Mr Samuel Duplantis.
 While Mr Duplantis will be the first Ag teacher to move into the restored facilities, Mrs. Delaune will be teaching in what was anticipated to be our barn and Mrs Mahler's classes will be held in a temporary building.
 Despite our accommodations, we educate hundreds of students each year through diverse agricultural courses.
-Our chapter has won many awards during its existence, including First in the State in 2014, 2017, and 2018 and Models of Innovation, Student Development Winner in 2013.
+Our chapter has won many awards during its existence, including First in the State in 2014, 2017, and 2018 and Models of Innovation Student Development Winner in 2013.
 Each year, our students go above and beyond with their work!
 We plan to expand our department and continue our outstanding success.

 NCCER Welding (Dual enrollment course with LTC)